|

 entirely in the back end, instead of in the cache.
 If this flag is set

-, an implementation might be able to optimize the query
+to true, an implementation might be able to optimize the query

 execution by ignoring changed values in the cache.
 For optimistic